kropp/ReSharper-TestToolsPlugin/README.md

 # ReSharper TestTools

+This plugin adds following actions:

+* Generate test fixture stub for given class
+* Ignore/unignore test from Unit Test Session
+* Mark test with category from Unit Test Session (with suggests based on categories used in solution)

-This plugin adds action to generate test fixture stub from given class.
-Only ReSharper 8.0 is supported.
+Only NUnit and ReSharper 8.0 are supported.

 ## Install ##